Previous Article / Next Article

 How CDCS Works

-Under the CDCS option, Hennepin County’s role in the life of the individual receiving services has shifted from that of purchaser of services to more of a support function (see Figure 1 describing the roles of various stakeholders).
+Under the CDCS option, Hennepin County’s role in the life of the individual receiving services has shifted from that of purchaser of services to more of a support function.
 However, the County retains some basic accountability related to assuring quality and equity.
 Although the program is consumer-directed, there are some components for which state and federal regulations require the County to be responsible.
 Additionally, the County retains administrative responsibilities that exist under the HCBS/MRRC program, such as determining eligibility and managing the overall waiver budget.
 The Memorandum of Understanding between the State and Hennepin County highlights a number of areas for which the local County agency is responsible.
 Examples include:

 CDCS has been a remarkable option with many positive outcomes for individuals and families, including: